daavelar/reveng-database/readme.md

 # Using:

-Generating a migration file for all tables of the database
+Generating a migration file for all tables of the database of your mysql config

     php artisan revengedb:migrations